-The following North Carolina air quality rules and SIPs address the requirements under this subsection:
+The following North Carolina air quality rules address the requirements under this subsection: There are no nonattainment areas subject to Nonattainment New Source Review for the 2010 NO2 NAAQS.

-- 15A NCAC 2D .0530 "Prevention of Significant Deterioration" applies to the construction of any new major stationary source or any project at an existing major stationary source in an area designated as attainment or unclassifiable. - "Regional Haze SIP for North Carolina Class I areas", December 17, 2007 - 15A NCAC 2D .2400 "Clean Air Interstate Rules"
+- 15A NCAC 2D .0530 "Prevention of Significant Deterioration" applies to the construction of any new major stationary source or any project at an existing major stationary source in an area designated as attainment or unclassifiable. - "Regional Haze SIP for North Carolina Class I areas", December 17, 2007